waltribeiro/gutsy/README.md

 2. Create a new droplet with `Ubuntu 24.10` (or similar)
 3. Choose a low-cost droplet (mine was $4/month)
 4. Enable `SSH` and create an `SSH key pair`
-5. Deploy the droplet and note the public IP address at `graphs > ipv4` inside of Digital Ocean
+5. Deploy the droplet and note the public IP address at `graphs > ipv4` inside of DigitalOcean

 ![gutsy](images/image-gutsy-01x.jpg)

 ## Step 2: Connect to Your Server
-Now that we're renting a server from Digital Ocean, we need to "talk" to it from our laptop.
+Now that we're renting a server from DigitalOcean, we need to "talk" to it from our laptop.
 So I'll open up iTerm (other options are Windows PowerShell, VS Code's terminal, or Ghostty), and then `SSH` into the server.

 Follow this format:
 ```sh